gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "The magnesium metal of the ship caught, of course.
 The glow of the bomb flared and died, then it began to flare again.
 We ran back to the tractor, and gradually the glare built up.
 From where we were we could see the whole ice-field illuminated from beneath with an unbearable light; the ship's shadow was a great, dark cone reaching off toward the north, where the twilight was just about gone.
 For a moment it lasted, and we counted three other shadow-things that might have been other — passengers — frozen there.
 Then the ice was crashing down and against the ship.

 "That's why I told you about that place.
 The wind sweeping down from the Pole was at our backs.
-Steam and hydrogen flame were torn away in white ice-fog; the flaming heat under the ice there was yanked away toward the Antarctice Ocean before it touched us.
+Steam and hydrogen flame were torn away in white ice-fog; the flaming heat under the ice there was yanked away toward the Antarctic Ocean before it touched us.
 Otherwise we wouldn't have come back, even with the shelter of that granite ridge that stopped the light.

 "Somehow in the blinding inferno we could see great hunched things, black bulks glowing, even so.
 They shed even the furious incandescence of the magnesium for a time.
 Those must have been the engines, we knew.
 Secrets going in blazing glory — secrets that might have given Man the planets.
 Mysterious things that could lift and hurl that ship-and had soaked in the force of the Earth's magnetic field.
 I saw Norris' mouth move, and ducked.
 I couldn't hear him.